 Companies including Shell and Exxon Mobil have criticized the fiscal terms, including tax and royalties, as likely to make investment in offshore oil fields unprofitable.
-Most have held back on funding more exploration, while Shell and ConocoPhillips (COP) have sold some of their onshore assets to Nigerian companies.
+Most have held back on funding more exploration, while Shell and ConocoPhillips (COP:US) have sold some of their onshore assets to Nigerian companies.

 At the end of three days of debate yesterday, the lawmakers referred the bill to five committees including those for oil, gas, judiciary and petroleum upstream and downstream for their input.
 After that a public hearing is to follow.